Kalispell Market Report: Land – January 2022

-This report covers the residential land market (active listings and sales) in Kalispell Montana as of the end of January 2021.
-Similar to the housing market, land sales remain strong.
+This report covers the residential land market in Kalispell Montana as of the end of January 2022.
+Land sales increased slightly, properties under contract increased significantly and the total value of land sold was higher than in December.
+Demand for Kalispell Montana land is still strong.

 Five or more acres

-Of the land currently for sale, 53% of listings include five or more acres.
-While most of the land in Montana could be considered rural, I define rural as those properties in the 5+ acre category.
+Of the land currently for sale, half of the listings include five or more acres.
+I define rural as those properties in the 5+ acre category.
 Those are most likely to be parcels located on a gravel mountain road, agricultural farming land, or acreage adjacent to National Forest or lumber parcels.
-They are often not located in a development, but by themselves, and provide privacy and multiple building and use options.
+They are often not located in a development, but by themselves, and provide privacy and multiple building and usage options.

 Below five acres

 In terms of the listings below five acres, many are located in developments.
-These parcels range in size from .12 of an acre to 4.8 acres and in price from $59,900 to $790,000 with an average price of ~$164K.
+These parcels currently range in size from .19 of an acre to 4.57 acres and in price from $150K to $1.2M with an average price of ~$334K.
 Many of these come with monthly or annual HOA fees.
 They are also often covered by CCRs or Covenants, Conditions and Restrictions which define rules for building and living in that area.

 Length of Time to Sell